Operating Model Template in Excel: Effortlessly Improve Accuracy

 This operating model is an Excel template that encapsulates essential accounting and tax concepts.

 An operating model lays out the operational and tactical blueprint of a business.
-It illustrates how the organization functions, creates, and delivers value, and ultimately, how it fulfills its strategic objectives.
-The Macabacus operating model, offers a simplified and efficient method to capture these complex elements in a digestible format.
+It illustrates how the organization functions, creates, and delivers value and, ultimately, how it fulfills its strategic objectives.
+The Macabacus operating model offers a simplified and efficient method to capture these complex elements in a digestible format.

 Here’s a brief rundown of some of the advanced concepts implemented in this operating model template: